-How Much Protein One Requires to Develop Muscle Faster – Small molecules of amino acids linked together like beads on a string, are the building blocks of protein.
+How and Why Protein Is Needed To Build Muscle?
+Small molecules of amino acids linked together like beads on a string, are the building blocks of protein.
 The human body has various types of proteins, responsible for different functions of the body, like making organs, skin, enzymes, hormones, replication and repair of DNA etc. Protein also controls blood sugar level.
 How Much Protein Is Needed To Build Muscle?

 Like other tissues in the body, the progressive muscle tissues are also continually being broken down and rebuilt.
 Various amino acids are needed to build muscle.
 Human body is not able to make all.
 So, some of them have to be acquired from food, which are called essential amino acids.
 Protein containing foods are being broken down into amino acids by the body for building its own protein.
 Thus we found the connection between protein and muscle growth.
 Low protein intake creates amino acid deficiency in the body and muscle growth becomes impaired.